ozimmortal/commits/README.md

  -- Just stop lying about shit.
 Just stop lying.
 Thu Jan  9 03:00:26 2025

  -- Decentralize  Thu Jan  9 04:00:21 2025

+ -- Perhaps I should have been more like water today  Thu Jan  9 05:00:25 2025